andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-audition.md

 So I spend the month *thinking* and not a minute of *doing*.

+Fast forward to Friday March 3rd and as I'm packing for a ski trip to Utah a towering wave of *oh shit* breaks over the beaches of Responsibility Island, distributing a flotsam of procrastination and anxiety.

-As the March 6 deadline looms ever more sinister with each passing day I realize my window to snag a headshot before I leave for my Utah ski trip on March 3rd is rapidly closing.
+As the March 6 deadline looms ever more sinister with each passing day I realize my window to snag a headshot before I leave for my
+<a href="/traveler/2022_01-ski_trip/11-utah.html" target="_blank" rel="noopener noreferrer">Utah ski trip</a>
+on March 3rd is
+rapidly closing.
 While working from home before my evening flight I spend my entire lunch break struggling to snap an adequate headshot.